querqy/chorus/katas/001_optimize_a_query.md

 To make it easier for the Search Product Manager to do `Searchandizing`, we will use the Search Management UI, or SMUI.
 Open up http://localhost:9000 and you will be in the management screen for the `Ecommerce Demo`.

-Arrange your screens so the `Chorus Electonics` store and SMUI are both visible.
+Arrange your screens so the `Chorus Electronics` store and SMUI are both visible.

 ![Layout out your webstore and tuning tools side by side](images/001_screens_side_by_side.png)